farhiongit/message-in-the-bottle/README.md

 ### Declaration of local (automatic) variable

 Rather than creating pointers to bottles, local variables of type BOTTLE (*T*) can as well be declared and initialized with `BOTTLE_DECL`.
-These varaibles behave like automatic variables: resources are automatically allocated at declaration and deallocated at end of scope.
+These variables behave like automatic variables: resources are automatically allocated at declaration and deallocated at end of scope.

 > **BOTTLE_DECL** (*variable name*, *T*, [size_t capacity = UNBUFFERED])
 >
-> `BOTTLE_DECL` can only be applied to auto function scope variables; it may not be applied to parameters or variables
+> `BOTTLE_DECL` can only be applied to auto function scope variables; it may not be applied to parameters
-> with static storage duration.
+> or variables with static storage duration.

 Note:

 - `BOTTLE_DECL` is only available with compilers `gcc` and `clang` as it makes use of the variable attribute `cleanup`.
 - `BOTTLE_DECL (b, int, 3)` is similar to what could be `bottle_t<int> b(3)` in C++ (if template class bottle_t were declared).

 Here is an example of automatic allocation.
-The variable *b* is declared as a `bottle_t (time_t)` and initialized for usage.
+The variable *b* is declared as a `bottle_t (time_t)` and initialized.
 It is destroyed when the variable goes out of scope.

 ```c